SenseNet/sncom-resources/_posts/2017-05-31-product-goals.md

 tags: [goals, community, roadmap, redesign, statistics, roadmap]
 redirect_to: https://www.sensenet.com/blog/2017-05-31-product-goals
 ---

-### Everybody needs goals ###
+Everybody needs goals, us too.

-Us, too.
 In fact we need better goals, than *"making more money"* or *"creating better stuff"*.
 So last year we decided to be [SMART][bb699076] about it and set high-level product goals for ourselves and for our community.

+---
 After all, we want to be the best CSP development platform for a large community of developers.
 But how do we get there?

----

 ![Smart goals](/img/posts/SMART-goals.png "Smart goals")